-- Apply - Your first step is to apply to STLCC by completing the “Dual Enrollment” application.
+- Apply - Your first step is to complete our free “Dual Enrollment” application.

 - Get connected - Activate your MySTLCC username and email by entering your student number, last name and date of birth.

 - Login to Navigate - Use your MySTLCC username and password to login.
 Navigate will keep you updated

 important deadlines, events and activities.

 - Submit a Dual Enrollment Authorization form - Before you can begin classes, you must submit a Dual Enrollment Authorization form to STLCC-Registrar's office.

 - Send in your ACT scores or take a placement test - If you’ve take your ACT, request that a copy of your scores is sent to STLCC-Registrar's office.
 If you don’t have an ACT/SAT score or it doesn’t meet our criteria, you can determine your best fit through tests at our Testing Centers.